Dubai Metro & Tram Connections

 What the tram does not do

-- No connection to Green Line directly – change at BurJuman/Union onto Red first.
+• No connection to the Green Line directly – change at BurJuman or Union onto the Red Line first.

-- Does not reach Palm Jumeirah monorail (separate ticket system).
+• Does not reach the Palm Jumeirah monorail directly (separate ticket system; the monorail does not accept Nol).

-- Not a substitute for the metro on long commutes – capacity is lower.
+• Not a substitute for the metro on long commutes – capacity is lower and street-level running makes it slower per kilometre.